Quality Dental Bridges In Glasgow

 How much does a dental bridge cost?

-Dental bridgework at the clinic start from £750 depending on the number of teeth and system used.
-We work with only the finest dental laboratories and technicians and as such our bridgework is more expensive than some other clinics.
+Dental bridge prices can vary from clinic to clinic.
+At The Berkeley Clinic, dental bridgework starts from £750, depending on the number of teeth and system used.
+We work with only the finest dental laboratories and technicians, and as such, our bridgework is more expensive than some other clinics.

 What are the alternatives to a dental bridge?

-The alternatives to a dental bridge include dental implants and removable dentures.
-Dental implants are considered to be the next best thing to your own natural teeth.
+Dental implants are considered to be the next best thing to your natural teeth.
 The dental implants placed at the Berkeley Clinic in Glasgow are strong, safe and durable.
-All of our dental implants are placed in our two state of the art surgical implant suites by the experienced team of dental professionals.
+All of our dental implants are placed in our two state of the art surgical implant suites by an experienced team of dental professionals.

 Should you feel that you need a bridge or are interested, please get in touch.
 We will be happy to answer any questions you may have and advise you on the most suitable dental treatments.